Ecuador battle between prison gangs leaves at least 58 dead

 Ecuador’s penitentiaries are seeing a wave of brutal violence.

-In late September, a battle among gang members in Litoral prison killed at least 118 people in what authorities described as the South American country’s worst prison massacre.
-Officials said at least five of the dead were found to have been beheaded.
+In late September, a battle among gang members in Litoral prison killed at least 118 people in what authorities described as the South American country’s worst ever prison massacre.
+Officials said at least five of the dead were beheaded.
 In February, 79 inmates were killed in simultaneous riots in various prisons.
-And in July, 22 prisoners were killed in Ecuadorian penitentiaries.
+So far this year, more than 300 prisoners have died in clashes in penitentiaries across the country.

 Outside the Litoral prison on Saturday, relatives of inmates gathered for news of their loved ones.